apache/spark/docs/howto/operator/google/cloud/cloud_sql.rst

 Troubleshooting
 """""""""""""""

-If you receive an "Unauthorized" error in GCP, make sure that the service account of the Cloud SQL instance is authorized to write to the selected GCS bucket.
+If you receive an "Unauthorized" error in Google Cloud, make sure that the service account of the Cloud SQL instance is authorized to write to the selected GCS bucket.

 It is not the service account configured in Airflow that communicates with GCS,